Do you know a woman who is being abused? A legal rights handbook

 Consent form: a document where you give permission to allow certain people, such as your doctor, to share information in their file about you.

-Crown Attorney: a government lawyer who presents the case against your partner.
+Crown Attorney: a government lawyer who presents the criminal case against your partner.
 They are sometimes called the Crown or Crown prosecutor.

 Exclusive possession: a family court order that says one partner can stay in, or return to, the home and the other partner is not allowed on the property.
 If there are children, the order usually also says that the children are allowed on the property.
 The order is usually temporary.
 The court does not decide who owns the home or who rented it when deciding who can stay in it.

-Legal Aid certificate: a document that says Legal Aid Ontario has agreed to pay for a certain number of hours of a lawyer’s time to work on your legal issues.
+Legal aid certificate: a document that says Legal Aid Ontario has agreed to pay for a certain number of hours of a lawyer’s time to work on your legal issues.

 No contact condition: a condition in a family or criminal court order that says your partner is not allowed to contact you or communicate with you.